-Venne’s group blocked for three different 420-yard rushers during 2009.
+Venne’s group blocked for three different 420-yard rushers during the 2009 season.
 In 2008, he coached an offensive line that helped UW-Oshkosh rank 38th in the NCAA Division III in rushing offense.
 In 2006, the Titans ranked 30th nationally in rushing.

-Venne was a four-year football letter winner at UW-Oshkosh, where he earned a bachelor’s degree (2004) in history.
+Venne was a four-year football letter winner at UW-Oshkosh.
 He appeared in 35 games for the Titans from 1998-2001, including 27 as a starting offensive tackle.
 Venne earned his bachelor’s and master's degrees from UW-Oshkosh in 2004 and 2013, respectively.

 Venne is a graduate of Oconomowoc High School.
 He and his wife, Brooke, have two daughters, Allicyn and Whytni.

 Angeletti, the 2014 WIAC Co-Assistant Coach of the Year, has annually worked with a strong defensive unit.
-He has coached seven All-WIAC first team performers, including Trevor Fiegel in 2015 and Cody Huemmer and Alex Smith in 2014.
+He has coached eight All-WIAC first team performers, including Trevor Fiegel in 2015, and Cody Huemmer and Alex Smith in 2014.

-In 2015, the Titans ranked third in the NCAA Division III in red-zone efficiency defense (.538), fourth in points allowed per game (11.2), fifth in defensive touchdowns (four) and 20th in total yards allowed per game (283.8).
+In 2015, the Titans ranked third in the NCAA Division III in red-zone efficiency defense (.538) and fourth in points allowed per game (11.2).
 UW-Oshkosh allowed just six fourth quarter points during the entire 13-game season and produced three shutouts during the same year for the first time since 1933.

 Angeletti coached the linebackers at UW-Oshkosh in 2001 and 2002.
 He then spent the next six years coaching football and wrestling at Shelton High School in Shelton, Conn.
 Angeletti returned to UW-Oshkosh in 2009 to coach the linebackers.